The Strange Life of Dutch Falconi

 This is where his story gets sketchy, and Dutch himself has kept strangely silent on the following years.

-He seems to have left New York soon after begging and scraping enough money together to book passage to Europe.
-He landed in England, and claims to have met Crowley several times for the purpose of learning from him.
+He seems to have left New York soon after begging enough money to book passage to Europe.
 The War disrupted his plans though, and he was forced to leave England.
-Apparently Crowley must have helped Dutch to clean up his act considerably, for biographers next place him all over Europe during the next several years, eventually landing in Egypt, where he stayed till the end of the war.
-It was there that Dutch reportedly became most involved in occult matters, learning from a cult group known as the Egyptian Order of the Illuminati.
+Biographers next place him all over Europe the next several years, eventually landing in Egypt, where he stayed until the end of the war.
+It was there Dutch reportedly became a member of the Egyptian Order of the Illuminati.

 Mexico and the Countess